0xumarkhatab/Fluid-Protocol-Research/README.md

   Automated limits are implemented to protect the protocol by dynamically adjusting borrowing and liquidity ceilings.
 However, they can sometimes throttle large transactions causing delays or partial fills—even when market conditions are stable, which may frustrate users with high-volume activity.

+- **Reduced Incentives for Liquidators:** The lower liquidation penalties in Fluid may diminish the financial motivation for liquidators, potentially affecting their participation and the overall efficiency of the liquidation process.

+- **High LTV Risks:**
+  While high LTV ratios provide borrowing capacity, they also increase exposure to market volatility and the risk of rapid liquidations.

 - **Limited Cross-Chain Fragmentation Solution**
   Although Fluid aims to address chain fragmentation by unifying liquidity, its current implementation is limited to EVM-compatible networks—specifically Ethereum, Arbitrum, Base, and Polygon.
 This focus means that while Fluid streamlines operations within the EVM ecosystem, it doesn't fully resolve fragmentation across non-EVM chains.
 Consequently, users and assets on other blockchains remain excluded, limiting overall interoperability and network diversity.

-- **High LTV Risks:**
-  While high LTV ratios provide borrowing capacity, they also increase exposure to market volatility and the risk of rapid liquidations.

 - **Interdependency Risk:**
   Reliance on multiple interconnected modules ( oracles , vault managers etc. ) means a failure in one component could affect the entire system.